Skip to Content

 Approved projects include community resilience and awareness projects, investment in infrastructure, erosion mitigation strategies, data collection and sharing, and emergency response equipment.

-For a full list of approved Round One DRF projects, you can click here.
+For a full list of approved Round One projects, you can click here.

 Australian Government National Emergency Management Agency logoTasmanian Government logo